-However, the CME had a major competitor in the Chicago Board of Trade (CBOT) until 2007.
+However, the CME had a significant competitor in the Chicago Board of Trade (CBOT) until 2007.
 Since then, they merged with the CBOT and formed the CME Group.
 The group extended its conglomerate to include the New York Mercantile Exchange (NYMEX) and Commodity Exchange (COMEX).

 Accordingly, the CME Group also purchased a 90% stake in the Dow Jones stock and financial indexes.
-And in 2012, it purchased the Kansas City Board of Trade (KCBT) to increase its influence on the USA financial sector.
+And in 2012, it bought the Kansas City Board of Trade (KCBT) to increase its influence on the USA financial sector.

 Currently, the CME Group offers futures contracts on nearly all commodities.
 These include gold, silver, oil, and even the weather.
 In 2017, the CME Group was the first regulated exchange to offer Bitcoin futures contracts.